 The Rocca Maggiore Castle Fortress dates back to 1173.
 Legend has it that in 1198 the townspeople threw Conrad I von Urslingen (the count of Assisi) out of the castle and tore it down in a revolt.
-Legend has it the fortress was then neglected until 1362 when Cardinal Gil Albornoz had it rebuilt.
+Locals neglected the fortress until 1362 when Cardinal Gil Albornoz rebuilt it.

 A walk along the square fortress walls to the Castle Tower feels a bit like being in a Zeffirelli film.
-Mainly because some scenes from “Brother Sun, Sister Moon” were actually filmed here!
+Franco Zeffirelli filmed scenes from “Brother Sun, Sister Moon” here!

-4. Assisi is a Charming Picturesque Medieval City to Explore
+Assisi is a Charming Medieval City to Explore

 There are no canals with gondolas, no colosseums, and no leaning towers.
 Instead, Assisi offers a glimpse at a different side of Italy.
 The side Italians know and spend their weekends exploring to find this little trattoria or that little shop to recommend to friends.

 Each town is a little bit different but the pattern is much the same.
 Wander cobblestone streets.
 Enjoy views of the surrounding countryside.
 Appreciate the balance of preservation and patina.
 Sit for a long lunch with a bottle of wine.
 Walk some more.
 Pop into a church to see museum-quality art.
 Walk some more.
 Admire regional architecture.
 Hear the church bells ring.
 Realize it’s time for an aperitif before dinner.

 One of the best parts of visiting Assisi is getting lost while exploring the historic city itself.
 It feels as if life just woke up from an extra-long nap in Assisi.

 Italy’s picturesque walled towns are a paradise for photographers like my Husband.
 Constantly intrigued by textures, colors, and trees that take back what people and time leave behind.

 Avoiding the Crowds in Assisi